ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 In this case, I will move things around a little bit in the code but the overall state of the infrastructure remains the same.

 This project is a continuation of the [Ansible Automationn Project](https://github.com/ekedonald/Ansible-Automation-Project).
-In this project, I will continue working with the `ansible-config-mgt` repository and make some improvements of my code such as:
+In this project, I will continue working with the [ansible-config-mgt repository](https://github.com/ekedonald/ansible-config-mgt) and make some improvements on my code such as:
 1. Refactor Ansible Code
 2. Create Assignments
 3. Imports Functionality (i.e. allows organisation of tasks and reuse when needed)